 The School considers all short-term investments in interest-bearing bank accounts, securities and other instruments having an original maturity of three months or less, to be equivalent to cash.
-The School did not have any cash equivalents as of June 30, 2021 and 2020.
+The School did not have any cash equivalents as of June 30, 2022 and 2021.

-The School maintains its cash and cash equivalents at a financial institution which, at times, may exceed federally insured limits.
-At June 30, 2021 and 2020, the balance of deposits exceeded FDIC limits by approximately \$383,000 and \$216,000, respectively.
+The School maintains its cash at a financial institution which, at times, may exceed federally insured limits.
+At June 30, 2022 and 2021, the balance of deposits exceeded FDIC limits by approximately \$516,000 and \$383,000, respectively.
 The School has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.